peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Negate
     public EDecimal Negate​(EContext context)
-Returns a decimal number with the same value as this object but with the sign reversed.
+Returns an arbitrary-precision decimal number with the same value as this object but with the sign reversed.

 **Parameters:**

-* <code>context</code> - An arithmetic context to control precision, rounding, and exponent range of the result.
+* <code>context</code> - An arithmetic context to control the precision, rounding, and exponent range of the result.
 If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in